 R&B continues to play a big role in Yuma Uchida‘s but funk is already finding its way into his repertoire.
-Rainbow is cozy through and through.
+“Rainbow” is cozy through and through.
 It exudes a warm, comfortable vibe that is instantly welcoming, especially at this time of the year.

 From the acoustic melodies in Rainbow, beautiful title track that initiates the listener in the warm vibe that will take over, to the playfulness of jazz and funk in Kiss Hug and the sweetness of the R&B-ish Merry Christmas, this is, in my opinion, Yuma Uchida‘s most consistent release.

-The vibe is the same although the themes explored are not the same, there is consistency in the instrumentals across songs, there is no disruptive track – rock or whatever other music genre that would not fit with the “cozy” theme -and the vocals are simply great.
+The vibe is the same although the themes explored are not the same, there is consistency in the instrumentals across songs, there is no disruptive track – rock or any other music genre that would not fit with the “cozy” theme -and the vocals are simply great.
 This release is going to feel incredibly brief despite running for 13 minutes.
 But the warmth remains.

 All in all, Rainbow is Yuma Uchida‘s best single to date.
 There are no faults to point out and we will refrain from writing an essay on it.
-Make sure to check it if you haven’t already, this is a must listen release.
+Make sure to check it if you haven’t already, this is a must-listen release.